hypertrack/ridesharing-ios/README.md

 ## Ridesharing apps introduction

 This open source repo/s uses HyperTrack SDK for developing real world Uber-like consumer & driver apps.

+Learnings from this project can be applied to many of the on-demand logistics services listed above.

+A customer requests a pick up at a location chosen by the customer.
+The pickup order is dispatched to drivers who are available within an area of reach.
+One of the drivers picks up the customer's request and proceeds to the customer's location for a pick up.
+Once the pick up takes place, the driver will transport the customer to a destination chosen by the customer.

  - **Ridesharing Rider app** can be used by customer to :
       - Allow customer to select pickup and dropoff location